-7.1 Pupils requiring internal support will be discussed during the Mental Health section of safeguarding meetings

-7.2 Where a referral to Child & Adolescent Mental Health Service (CAMHS) is appropriate, this will be led and managed by the Designated Senior Mental Health Lead in conjunction with the class teacher.

-7.3 Where a referral to the Children with Disabilities Team (CWD) is appropriate, this will be led and managed by the Deputy Head for Safeguarding and Families in conjunction with the family support workers and the class teacher

-7.4 The following are examples of interventions used internally with pupils who may be experiencing mental health difficulties:
+- 7.1 Pupils requiring internal support will be discussed during safeguarding meetings and Supporting Families meetings, where appropriate. - 7.2 Where a referral to Child & Adolescent Mental Health Service (CAMHS) is appropriate, this will be led and managed by the Designated Senior Mental Health Lead in conjunction with the class teacher. - 7.3 Where a referral to the Children with Disabilities Team (CWD) is appropriate, this will be led and managed by the DSL for Safeguarding in conjunction with the senior family support worker and the class teacher - 7.4 The following are examples of interventions used internally with pupils who may be experiencing mental health difficulties: - One-to-one intervention with Alice Westbury Coaching, Mentor Link - · Weekly drop ins with our Family Support Workers - Time with one of our trained Mental Health First Aiders - Thrive activities, overseen by our Assistant Head for Behaviour and delivered by our trained practitioners

-- One-to-one intervention with Clued Up Coaching, Mentor Link - Twice- Weekly drop ins with our Family Support Workers - Thrive activities, overseen by our Assistant Head for Behaviour and Wellbeing and delivered by our lead TA in this area - Early Help Meetings, overseen by the Deputy Head and usually delivered by our Family Support Workers
+• Early Help Meetings, overseen by the Deputy Head and usually delivered by the Senior Family Support Worker

 Due to the nature of Wyre Forest School being a special school, particular attention must be made to those pupils who are non-verbal and therefore are unable to articulate their feelings in a conventional manner.
 Pupils with severe learning difficulties, speech and language disorders and other complex needs will communicate their anxiety through their behaviour.
-Staff must consider all possible triggers and causes for behaviour, and liaise with the school leader for pathway one, Assistant Head for Behaviour, and our Communication Lead.
+Staff must consider all possible triggers and causes for behaviour, and liaise with the school leader for Pathway One (Assistant Head), Assistant Head for Behaviour, and our Communication Lead.